Content Information

 Email: helpuiappeals@dia.iowa.gov

-Warning: The Administrative Law Judge WILL NOT call you for the hearing, you MUST call into the number provided above to participate.
+Warning: The Administrative Law Judge WILL NOT call you for the hearing.
+You MUST call the number provided in the notice to participate.
 Failure to participate in the hearing may result in the dismissal of your appeal.

-If you are unable to participate in the appeal hearing as scheduled, please submit a written request to postpone the hearing to the Appeals Bureau at least three days prior to the scheduled hearing.
-Written submissions may be made via fax, email, or regular mail.
-The appeal hearing will be postponed only for good cause.
-The request for a postponement should be made at least three days before the hearing.
+If you can't attend the appeal hearing as scheduled, submit a written request to postpone it to the Appeals Bureau at least three days in advance.
+You can send the request via fax, email, or regular mail.
+The appeal hearing will only be postponed for good cause.

-Unlike the fact-finding interview, an appeal hearing is a formal process where all parties and witnesses are sworn in and the hearing is recorded.
-The ALJ will take new statements concerning the issue even if a statement was already given at the fact-finding interview.
-Either party may submit additional evidence at the hearing, so participation is important.
-If a claimant or employer chooses to hire an attorney to attend the hearing, the claimant or employer will be responsible to pay the full expenses of the attorney.
-For additional information about what to expect during the appeal hearing, review the instructions on the back of the hearing notice.
+An appeal hearing is a formal process, unlike the fact-finding interview.
+All parties and witnesses are sworn in, and the hearing is recorded.
+The ALJ will hear new statements about the issue, even if a statement was given during the fact-finding interview.
+Both parties can submit additional evidence at the hearing, so it’s important to participate.
+If a claimant or employer hires an attorney, they will be responsible for covering the attorney's expenses.
+For more details on what to expect during the appeal hearing, review the instructions on the back of the hearing notice.

-The ALJ's final decision will be mailed to the parties as soon as possible after the hearing.
-The decision will state the important facts of the case, the legal conclusions and reasons for the decision, and an order stating the result of the decision.
-The decision may disqualify the claimant from receiving UI benefits or may allow the claimant UI benefits that may be chargeable to the employer.
+The ALJ's final decision will be mailed to both parties after the hearing.
+It will include the key facts, legal conclusions, reasons for the decision, and the result.
+The decision may either disqualify the claimant from benefits or approve benefits, which could be charged to the employer.

 If you disagree with the decision, you or any interested party may:

-1. Appeal to the Employment Appeal Board within fifteen (15) days of the date under the judge’s signature by submitting a written appeal via mail, fax, or online to:
+- Appeal to the Employment Appeal Board within fifteen (15) days of the judge’s signature by submitting a written appeal via mail, fax, or online to:

 Employment Appeal Board